farhnalwnd/farhnalwnd/README.md

 <hr/>

 <h4 align="center">
 I am a recent Informatics Engineering graduate from President University with hands-on experience in web development and IoT projects.
-Currently, I am serving as a Web Development Intern at PT Sinar Meadow International, where I focus on building scalable and high-performance internal systems.
+I previously served as a Web Development Intern at PT Sinar Meadow International, where I focused on building scalable and high-performance internal systems.
 I am passionate about problem-solving, hardware tinkering, and creating innovative digital solutions.
 </h4>

 <br>